ai4ed/XES3G5M/README.md

 - **embeddings**: we additionally provide the embedding files of our questions, analysis and KCs.
 Specifically, we further pretrain the large-scale language model RoBERTa via the exercise data from a K-12 online learning platform in China.
 Then we obtain the semantic representations by averaging all the word-level representations of each question, analysis and KC.
 The embedding fold includes "qid2content_emb.json", "qid2analysis_emb.json", and "cid2content_emb.json" which are the embeddings of questions, analysis and KCs respectively.
 In each JSON file, each key is the question ID or KC ID, and the value is the corresponding embedding;

 - **images**: this is the folder of images for all questions.
 The name of the image file is corresponding to the question, each question may have 0 or more images, the images' formats are "question_qid-image_index" in question contents and options, and "analysis_qid-image_index" in question analysis, at the same time, the links of the images in the contents are also replaced to the name.

+## Clarification
+Due to some researchers having questions about the data statistics, we would like to clarify the following:

+1. The total number of valid questions is indeed 7,652, and each question involves interactions.
+This can be verified from the "train_valid_sequences.csv" and "test.csv" files located in the kc_level directory.

+2. Reconstructing the total number of interactions from the processed data is challenging.
+This is because the training data in the kc_level dataset has undergone both extension and truncation, while the training data in the question_level dataset has also been truncated.
+However, the truncation points in the two datasets differ.
+Moreover, the lack of unique identifiers for each interaction further complicates the task of reconstructing the original data from the processed version.